python-ellar/ellar-sql/docs/models/models.md

 ```

 ## **Quick Tutorial**
-In this section, we'll delve into straightforward CRUD operations using the ORM objects.
+In this section, we'll delve into straightforward **CRUD** operations using the ORM objects.
 However, if you're not well-acquainted with SQLAlchemy,
 feel free to explore their tutorial
 on [ORM](https://docs.sqlalchemy.org/tutorial/orm_data_manipulation.html){target="_blank"}
 for a more comprehensive understanding.

-### **Create a Model**
 Having understood, `Model` usage.
-Let's create a User model
+Let's create a `User` model

 ```python
 from ellar_sql import model